LuckyMasram/Titanic/README.md

 Here we try to analyze which factors were more likely to contribute to the death of the passengers and classify who is more likely to survive depending on the features.

 # Goal
-To perform explanatory data analysis and find out the correlations between between features and create a model to find he unknown dependent variables/features and evaluate the model.
+To perform exploratory data analysis and find out the correlations between between features and create a model to find he unknown dependent variables/features and evaluate the model.

 # Dependencies
 •	Pandas